 Serious accidents often come with serious pain.
 Car accident victims in particular tend to suffer from ongoing pain.
 Epidural Steroid Injections (ESI’s) are sometimes offered as a treatment option.
-They are minimally invasive and help with those injuries most often associated with car accidents.
+Pain doctors say that they are minimally invasive and help with those injuries most often associated with car accidents.
 These injuries include neck pain, back pain, arm or leg pain, shoulder pain and headaches.
-What I often hear often is that people don’t want pain injections.
+What I often hear often from clients is that they don’t want pain injections.

 Talking to your doctor if you don’t want injections